 - Ground enhancement materials viz.
 Marconite, Terec+

-Field Measurements –Fall of potential method (Fig. 3):
+Field Measurements –Fall of the potential method (Fig. 3):

-- Ground resistance measurement consists of measuring the resistance of grounding system with respect to remote ground electrode
+- Ground resistance measurement consists of measuring the resistance of the grounding system with respect to the remote ground electrode

 - It has difficulties and errors when used for large grounding systems